-A filename extension is a suffix separated from the base filename by a dot.
+A filename extension is a suffix separated from the base filename by a period.
 It is applied to the name of a computer file to indicate the encoding (file format) of its contents.

-In Veeam technical documentation, we write filename extensions in upper-case letters following a dot — non-italic, non-bold and non-underlined.
+In Veeam technical documentation, we write filename extensions in upper-case letters following a period — non-italic, non-bold and non-underlined.

 This applies only to filename extensions.
-When talking about a format, use just upper-case letters with no dot.
+When talking about a format, use just upper-case letters with no period.

 - The reverse incremental backup method produces a backup chain that consists of the last full backup file (.VBK) and a set of reverse incremental backup files (.VRB) preceding it.